Site present – how to read this site (literally)

 Web design has never really been this site's forte, but nonetheless I'm going to leave the (non-)design as it is, for three reasons: one, because I'm unable to create a better design myself; two, because I cannot pay anyone who is able to do so; and three, because I want to preserve this fantastic site from the internet's early days just the way it is, as a website museum, if you want.

 A living museum, though, since I'll continue to add new content – not just new pages on tenors that have so far been missing from the site, but also additional information or recordings on tenor pages that already exist.
-Here, the problem was how to offset the new content against the old one.
+Here, the problem was how to set the new content off against the old one.
 The solution is simple, and perfectly congruent with the site's, ahem, modest design:

 Opera titles are always given in the libretto's original language; if that language is likely to be unknown to most readers, the title may be translated into English.
 English is the site's main language, but the ability to read Italian, German and French (and, occasionally, Spanish or Dutch) is expected (Google Translate is your friend if you fail to meet that expectation).